adanselm/sb-blog/_posts/2016-07-04-autotheory-3.markdown

 Music theory can be a little bit scary for learning musicians and producers.
 The goal of [AutoTheory][mozaicbeats] has always been to make it more accessible to everyone.
-In this quest for accessibility, the teams being AutoTheory designed a new interface for the app, that we brought to life here at Springbeats.
+In this quest for accessibility, the teams behind AutoTheory designed a new interface for the app, that we brought to life here at Springbeats.